-Ever since I first heard about the Shimanami Kaido – an epic cycling course in Japan – I knew I wanted to do it.
+Ever since I first heard about the Shimanami Kaido Cycling Road, I knew I wanted to do it.
 After all, it sounds like cycling paradise.

 There, against the backdrop of the sparkling Seto Inland Sea, lies a 70 kilometer bicycle path connecting Japan’s main island of Honshu to the island of Shikoku.
 The route crosses six small islands as well as seven bridges, including Kurushima Bridge which, at a stunning 4,045 meters, holds the record for world’s longest suspension bridge.

 Amazingly, in the event of a flat tire you can stop at any convenience store along the way, and they’ll fix you up.
 (Like I said, cycling paradise.)

 Of course, one needn’t tackle the whole shebang if 70 kilometers by bike sounds a bit extreme.
 In fact there exists numerous cycle rental spots all along the route which, coupled with extensive bus and ferry access, allows visitors to drop in for as much or as little of the Shimanami Kaido as they like at any point along its length.

 However, though the cycle rental terminals offer a wide range of bikes, from commuter types to electric-assisted “cheater” bikes, they as yet don’t offer road bikes or anything particularly ideal for a 70 kilometer cycling adventure.

 And for that reason, the Shimanami Kaido always seemed logistically a bit out of reach.
 I mean sure, I could spend a few hundred bucks on a hardshell flight case to put my bike in, or worse roll the dice on a cardboard transport box… But even with those options, you’ve gotta admit – traveling in a country renowned for its tight spaces while lugging around a huge bicycle container isn’t exactly the most exciting of prospects.